Prepare To Have An Airstream Blast!! Join us!!

 We supplement the Club’s program of national caravans with at least two unit caravans usually traveling through the western states.
 Our common bond is our love of Airstreams — vintage Airstreams, used Airstreams or new Airstreams — and our desire to have fun, fellowship and adventure.
 We often enjoy sunny days and lazy afternoons.
 Have you thought about joining a unit of the Wally Byam Caravan Club International?
 All you need is ownership of an Airstream trailer or motorhome and a desire to have fun.
 The Northern California unit of WBCCI is one of the oldest and most active Airstream clubs in the far West.
 Our members reside across Northern California, from the Sierras to the Bay area, Sacramento Valley to San Joaquin and along the North Coast.
 More than one-third of our members are from the Sacramento Valley.
 The club was started on June 21, 1957.

 There are some paperwork formalities in joining the club.
 Dues are reasonable.
 International dues are $65.
 Dues for Northern California Unit #011, Region 12, are $10.
 The expense of most rallies and caravans is considered a bargain.
-If you would like to try us out before joining, please contact our Membership Chair Hedda S. Try us, you’ll like us.
-If you have any questions about our club, please email Membership Chair Hedda S. at firstname.lastname@example.org .
+Try us, you’ll like us.
+If you would like to try us out before joining, or if you have any questions, please contact our Membership Chair Chris Davison: email@example.com.

 Here is a link to the application form: JOIN ONLINE TODAY.
 You will be asked to specify joining Region 12, Northern California, Unit 011.

-All our club officers and most committees are listed at this link (Click here to go to Officers & Committees) .
+All our club officers and most committees (and contact information) are listed on the GOVERNANCE page .
 The club actively arranges rallies and caravans throughout the year.

 Why the Poppy is NorCal’s logo